Hamilton Lie algebroids over Dirac structures and sigma models: Physical models

-By introducing a connection $\nabla$ on a Lie algebroid $A$, we can write the action functional \eqref{GPSM} in a manifestly covariant form.
-Denote the connection $1$-form for $\nabla$ by $\omega_{ai}^b$.
-It satisfies $\nabla e_a = \omega_{ai}^b \rd x^i \otimes e_b$ for the basis $e_a$ of $A$.
-Then,the covariant form of Equation \eqref{GPSM} with respect to the target vector bundle over $M$ is
+By introducing a connection $\nabla$ on a Lie algebroid $A$, we can rewrite the action functional \eqref{GPSM} in a manifestly covariant form.
+Let $\omega_{ai}^b$ denote the connection $1$-form of $\nabla$, satisfying: $\nabla e_a = \omega_{ai}^b \rd x^i \otimes e_b$.
+Then, the covariant form of Eq.~\eqref{GPSM} with respect to the target vector bundle over $M$ is given by